Chances are you're already familiar with Cadbury Creme Eggs, the popular chocolate-coated eggs with the liquid creme filling.

-Heat the oil until it reaches 375 degrees Fahrenheit (190 C).
+Heat the oil until it reaches 375 F.

 5. Repeat this process with the remaining eggs.
-As you cook them, continually monitor the temperature to make sure it stays around 375 F/ 190 C. If it gets too hot remove it from the heat briefly, and if it cools down too much let it heat up again before resuming frying.
+As you cook them, continually monitor the temperature to make sure it stays around 375 F. If it gets too hot, remove it from the heat briefly, and if it cools down too much let it heat up again before resuming frying.

-6. Deep-Fried Easter Crème Eggs lose their liquid center and wonderful crispness within about 20-30 minutes of frying, so once all of the eggs are cooked, they should be enjoyed immediately.
-Serve them with a sprinkling of powdered sugar or a drizzle of chocolate sauce, caramel sauce, or berry puree.
+6. Deep-fried Easter creme eggs lose their liquid center and crispness within about 20-30 minutes of frying, so once all of the eggs are cooked, they should be enjoyed immediately.
+Serve them with a sprinkling of powdered sugar or a drizzle of chocolate sauce, caramel sauce or berry puree.